-*Stay tuned for information about our Water Quality Monitoring program for the 2021-2022 school year!
-If you are a teacher who wants to be added to our WQM email list, please reach out to Stephanie Bishop at email@example.com*
+*Stay tuned for information about the 2022-2023 school year!
+If you are a teacher who wants to be added to our WQM email list, please reach out to Sam Nadell at email@example.com*

 Within our popular Water Quality Monitoring program, Thurston County students and their teachers monitor water quality in their local streams or river twice annually, once in October and once in February.
 They use kits to test for dissolved oxygen, pH, nitrates and turbidity.
 Students measure both the air and water temperature and many classes collect sterile samples for bacterial analysis.
 Students at local high school filter these samples, incubate them and count the fecal coliform colonies after 24 hours.
 These water quality parameters are important for aquatic organisms and/or have implications for human health.